OUR TEAM

 Jennie Pearse, LMSW

 Ms. Pearse received her Bachelor of Social Work at College of New Rochelle and her Masters of Social Work at University at Buffalo; graduating Summa Cum Laude from both programs.
-Throughout her professional career, Ms. Pearse has had the opportunity to work various populations.
-From inmates to Special Education Students, homeless to high-risk youth, Ms. Pearse has learned that every person has the innate ability to overcome the challenges set before them.
+Throughout her professional career, Ms. Pearse has had the opportunity to work with various populations.
+From inmates to special education students, homeless to high-risk youth, Ms. Pearse has learned that every person has the innate ability to overcome the challenges set before them.
 Ms. Pearse has first-hand experience with the struggles (and successes) of raising and advocating for special needs children, the emotional labors of merging a blended family, as well as the wide array of feelings and prejudice surrounding adoption, foster care, and interracial families.

-Believing that, by learning to understand our physiological self, we can develop a more complete understanding of our psychological and emotional self, Ms. Pearse embraces a concentration is in Schema Therapy and Human Behavior.
-While Ms. Pearse has a working knowledge and understanding of several therapeutic modalities (CBT, DBT, Motivational Interviewing, Solution Focused Therapy, Schema Therapy, etc.), she believes that the natural ebb and flow of the therapeutic relationship will dictate the intervention needed to facilitate success.
+Believing that, by learning to understand our physiological self, we can develop a more complete understanding of our psychological and emotional self, Ms. Pearse embraces a concentration is in Schema Therapy, Emotionally Focus Therapy, and Human Behavior.
+While Ms. Pearse has a working knowledge and understanding of several therapeutic modalities (CBT, DBT, Motivational Interviewing, Solution Focused Therapy, etc.), she believes that the natural ebb and flow of the therapeutic relationship will dictate the intervention needed to facilitate success.

 Ms. Pearse’s warm and accepting personality enables her to create a safe place for all her clients.
 Understanding that therapeutic process in not a race, but a life long journey toward peace and happiness, Ms. Pearse allows her clients to move at the pace they feel comfortable, while not being afraid to offer a little comforting nudge when needed.
-Believing that honesty is the best policy, she can forge relationships with enable her to deliver her services in a way that encourages growth, trust, and stability for her clients.
+In addition to using her EFT training with adults and adolescents, Ms. Pearse provides a safe and straightforward space for couples to recognize their triggers, rebuild trust, and renew their connection.
+Believing that honesty is the best policy, she can forge relationships that enable her to deliver her services in a way that encourages growth, trust, and stability for her clients.
 Whatever path has led her clients to therapy, Ms. Pearse is humbled and honored to take the first step of that thousand mile journey, along side her clients.

 Pre-Licensed Marriage and Family Clinician